ye-kyaw-thu/tools/python/example-usages.md

                         damerau_levenshtein, hamming_distance, jaro_winkler,
                         cosine, jaccard
   -f FIELD_DELIMITER, --field_delimiter FIELD_DELIMITER
-                        assign field delimiter such as $'\t', ',' -s SKIP_HEADER, --skip_header SKIP_HEADER
+                        assign field delimiter such as $'\t' for <TAB>, ',' for comma, default=","
+  -s SKIP_HEADER, --skip_header SKIP_HEADER
                         skip CSV header line or no distance calculation for the first line.
-"1" for true and "0" for false -o ORIGINAL_STRINGS, --original_strings ORIGINAL_STRINGS
+"1" for true and "0" for false, default=1
+  -o ORIGINAL_STRINGS, --original_strings ORIGINAL_STRINGS
                         printing original input string1 and string2, "1" for
-                        true and "0" for false
+                        true and "0" for false, default=1

 ```